Reverse Repo Rate

 • Interest Earnings: Commercial banks earn interest on their deposits with the RBI at the specified reverse repo rate.
 This interest acts as an incentive for banks to participate in these transactions.

 • Impact on the Money Market: As commercial banks divert funds to the RBI through reverse repo transactions, the overall money supply in the market decreases.
-This reduction can lead to an increase in short-term interest rates in the broader financial market.
+This reduction can lead to an increase in short-term interest rates in the broader money market.

 Current Repo Rate in India